 Graphs are great at taking a starting point and following the connections from that starting point until it finds an answer (graph traversal), a problem which SQL is not designed for (see N+1).

-Iceberg, The Identity Graph for the Modern Data Stack
+Iceberg, The Customer Graph for the Modern Data Stack

 At SnowcatCloud, most of our customers use a Modern Data Stack, and some face challenges creating a consistent single view of the customer.

-So we developed SnowcatCloud Iceberg, an extensible Identity Graph that provides our customers with a solid, cost-efficient foundation for identity resolution or other use cases such as marketing attribution, fraud detection, segmentation, privacy compliance, and more.
+So we developed SnowcatCloud Iceberg, an extensible Customer Graph, graph-native that provides our customers with a solid, Cost-effective foundation for identity resolution or other use cases such as marketing attribution, fraud detection, segmentation, privacy compliance, and more.

 How does it work?

 SnowcatCloud uses each customer's Snowplow behavioral data to create in real-time an identity graph stored in a graph database (Neo4j) which the customer can own, similar to owning a Snowflake, BigQuery database.

 Off the bat, we create an Identity Graph with all the customer Snowplow data (e-commerce, events, page views, IP addresses, cookies) with additional support for FingerprintJS and Shopify events.
 SnowcatCloud Iceberg is compatible with any standard Snowplow data pipeline